-- 2. Read the UnboundID End-User License Agreement.
-If you agree to its terms, type yes to continue. - 3.
-Next, enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type the root user password. - 4.
-Type the LDAP listener port number for your server, or accept the default 1389. - If you are logged in as a root user, you will see port 389. - 5.
-The next two options ask if you want to use SSL or StartTLS.
-Type yes to enable one or both.
-Enabling SSL sets up a separate connection handler (i.e., LDAPS Connection Handler) to allow SSL over its client connections.
-Enabling StartTLS sets up the LDAP Connection Handler to allow StartTLS over its client connections.
-If you do not need a secure connection, accept the default (no) to use a standard LDAP connection. - 6.
-If you typed yes for SSL or StartTLS, select the certificate options. - If you want to generate a self-signed certificate for testing purposes only. - If you have an existing certificate using a Java Keystore, enter the keystore path and keystore PIN. - If you have an existing certificate using use a PKCS#12 keystore, enter the keystore path and the keystore PIN. - If you use the PKCS#11 token, enter only the keystore PIN. - 7.
-Next, type yes if you would like the Data Store to listen for client connections on specific host names or IP addresses, and then enter the specific host name or IP address.
-You can enter as many host names or IP addresses as you would like.
-If you prefer the default (the server listens on all network interfacess), then press Enter to accept the default (no). - 8.
-Type the base DN for the data, or accept the default base DN of dc=example, dc=com. - 9.
-On the Options for populating the database menu, enter the option to generate and import sample data.
-Type the desired number of entries, or press Enter to accept the default number (2000).
-This option is used for quick evaluation of the Data Store. - See Initializing Data onto the Server if you want to use other options to initialize the server. - 10.Next, type yes if you would like to tune the amount of memory that will be consumed by the Data Store and its tools. - This option should only be selected if the Data Store is the primary application on that machine, and that no other processes consume a significant amount of memory. - If you selected optimized memory tuning, enter the maximum amount of memory (heap) to be allocated to the Data Store.
-Use "m" for megabytes (for example, 256m) or "g" for gigabytes (for example, 16g).
-The displayed value will be based on the available resources on your system.
+- 2. Read the UnboundID End-User License Agreement, and type yes to continue. - 3.
+Enter the fully qualified host name or IP address of the local host, or press Enter to accept the default. - 4.
+Enter the root user DN, or press Enter to accept the default (cn=Directory Manager). - 5.
+Enter and confirm the root user password. - 6.
+Press Enter to enable the UnboundID services (Configuration, Documentation, and SCIM) and Management Console over HTTPS.
+After setup, individual services and applications can be enabled or disabled by configuring the HTTPS Connection Handler. - 7.
+Enter the port on which the Data Store will accept connections from HTTPS clients, or press Enter to accept the default. - 8.
+Enter the port on which the Data Store will accept connections from LDAP clients, or press Enter to accept the default. - 9.
+The next two options ask if you want to use LDAPS or StartTLS.
+Type no to use a standard LDAP connection, or accept the default (yes) to enable both.
+Enabling LDAPS configures the LDAPS Connection Handler to allow SSL over its client connections.
+Enabling StartTLS configures the LDAP Connection Handler to allow StartTLS.

+10.Select the certificate option for this server:

+- Generate a self-signed certificate for testing purposes only. - To use an existing certificate using a Java Keystore, enter the keystore path and keystore PIN. - To use an existing certificate using use a PKCS#12 keystore, enter the keystore path and the keystore PIN. - To use the PKCS#11 token, enter only the keystore PIN.

+11. Type the base DN for the data, or accept the default base DN of dc=example, dc=com.

+12. Choose an option to generate and import sample data.
+Type the desired number of entries, or press Enter to accept the default number (10000).
+This option is used for quick evaluation of the Data Store.

+See Initializing Data onto the Server if you want to use other options to initialize the server.

-- Otherwise, accept the default allocated memory as determined for your system. - 11.Next, type yes if you want to prime or preload the database cache at startup prior to accepting client connections.
+- 13.Choose the option to tune the amount of memory that will be consumed by the Data Store and its tools. - 14.Press Enter to prime or preload the database cache at startup prior to accepting client connections.

-Note that priming the cache can increase the startup time for the Data Store but provides optimum performance once starup has completed.
-This option is best used if you have strict throughput or response time performance requirements, or if you plan to have other replicas in a replication topology that can accept traffic while this Data Store instance is starting.
+Priming the cache can increase the startup time for the Data Store but provides optimum performance once startup has completed.
+This option is best used for strict throughput or response time performance requirements, or if other replicas in a replication topology can accept traffic while this Data Store instance is starting.
 Priming the cache also helps determine the recommended JVM option, CMSInitiatingOccupancyFraction, when a Java garbage collection pause occurs.
 See JVM Garbage Collection Using CMS.

-- 12.Next, type (yes), or press Enter to accept the default (yes) to start the Data Store after the configuration has completed.
-If you plan to configure additional settings or import data, you can type no to keep the server in shutdown mode. - 13.On the Setup Summary page, confirm the configuration.
+- 15.Press Enter to accept the default (yes) to start the Data Store after the configuration has completed.
+To configure additional settings or import data, type no to keep the server in shutdown mode. - 16.
+Choose an option to continue server set up. - 17.On the Setup Summary page, confirm the configuration.
 Press Enter to accept the default (set up with the parameters given), enter the option to repeat the installation process, or enter the option to cancel the setup completely.